svelteuidev/svelteui/docs/src/pages/core/code.md

 To render code in `pre` element pass block prop to Code component.
 It is also possible to allow copying the code to the clipboard with the prop `copy`:

+> Due to a bug with the docs, block code isn't shown correctly.
+When you download the package it will work as intended.

 <Demo demo={CodeDemos.block} />

 ## Custom color

-By default, code has gray color, you can change it to any color from [theme colors](theming/default-theme.md):
+By default, code has gray color, you can change it to any color from [theme colors](theming/default-theme):

 <Demo demo={CodeDemos.color} />